+In Texas, we know that there are more than 1,600 young adults under 30, youth, and children involved in the ALS experience.
 Young caregivers are involved with both the activities of daily living (ADLs) and instrumental activities of daily living (IADLs), which include managing complex assistive devices, feeding, bathing and toileting.

-This February, we are shining a loving spotlight on our ALS Texas young caregivers, and how they are rising to the challenge and supporting their families and loved ones living with ALS- with pride, advocacy, determination, empathy, and so much more!
+his February, we are shining a loving spotlight on our ALS Texas young caregivers, and how they are rising to the challenge and supporting their families and loved ones living with ALS- with pride, advocacy, determination, empathy, and so much more!
 They are truly Caring With Love.